 More than 100 million Americans (65% of the adult population) are overweight.
 Obesity is the second-leading cause of preventable death in the United States, after smoking.
 Obesity-related diseases account for 400,000 premature deaths each year.

 Obesity can be treated medically and surgically.
-Medical treatment for obesity is difficult, because the amount of weight lost is small and patients tend to regain most of the weight.
+Medical treatment for obesity is challenging, because the amount of weight lost is relatively insignificant and patients tend to regain most of the lost weight.
 A 2010 prospective, randomized controlled trial in 50 adolescents demonstrated that a greater percentage of patients achieved a loss of 50% of excess weight with laparoscopic gastric banding than with lifestyle intervention.

 Operations that are designed to cause significant and long-lasting weight loss in patients who are severely obese are forms of bariatric surgery, a term derived from the Greek words baros ("weight") and iatrikos ("pertaining to a physician").
 Laparoscopic gastric banding, described here, is one such surgical procedure; this procedure falls under the subcategory of restrictive bariatric surgery.
 Another form of bariatric surgery is gastric bypass (see Laparoscopic Gastric Bypass).